What sorts of conditions respond to acupuncture?

-- Acupuncture is effective in a range of painful conditions and is commonly used for short-term relief of chronic low back pain and neck pain, and can help with knee pain caused by osteoarthritis.
+- Acupuncture is effective in a range of painful conditions and is commonly used for short-term relief of chronic low back pain and neck pain, and can help with the management of knee pain caused by osteoarthritis.

-- There is good evidence that it is effective in the short term relief of tension type headaches and migraine, and of temporomandibular (jaw joint) pain.
+- There is good evidence that it is effective in the short term relief of tension type headaches and migraine, and of temporomandibular joint pain.

-- Short term improvements in the symptoms of overactive bladder syndrome.
+- Short term improvements in the symptoms of overactive bladder syndrome (through electroacupuncture at the point SP6).

 What is involved in having acupuncture?